dhruvp/math-blog/_posts/2015-02-23-mailchimip-clojure.md

 ## Bonus - Applying Additional validation on the password ##

-Ok onto the last challenge.
+Ok!
+Onto the last challenge.
 We are going to validate the password field a little more heavily.
 We want the password to be at least 8 characters long, have at least 1 special character, and have at least one digit.
 Let's start by defining some regexps to check for this.

 {% highlight clojure  %}